Super-organized Stan: No clear plan

 Plenty.
 "People save without a plan," says Bill Baldwin, president of Pillar Financial Advisors in Waltham, Mass.
 "They do helter-skelter planning."

 Calculate.
 Sure, you've amassed "a lot."
 But is it enough?
-It's great if you're among those who have calculated your income needs in retirement.
+It's great if you're among those who have calculated their income needs in retirement.
 If you haven't calculated your needs yet, try using a retirement calculator, for starters.

 Get expert feedback.
 When you have $100,000 to $200,000, it's probably time for some professional guidance.
 Opt for a fee-only planner who doesn't earn a commission by selling financial products.
 A good resource is the National Association of Personal Financial Advisors at NAPFA.org.